Federal monarchy: Currently

 Currently, the term can be applied in the fullest sense to the United Arab Emirates and Malaysia.
 In both, the head of state of the entire federation is selected from among the heads of states (Emir, Sultan or Raja, respectively) who rule the constituent states of the federation.

 While not officially declared as such, Spain has been referred to as a federal monarchy, due to having many autonomous communities helmed by presidents who all answer to the Spanish crown.
 Officially, Spain is a unitary state displaying a high degree of devolution.

 Several Communities, regions and language areas constitute the Kingdom of Belgium, a federal state with a constitutional monarchy.

-List of federal monarchies (in the strict sense)
+List of federal monarchies

+There are currently only two countries which qualify as federal monarchies, where the sovereign of the nation is a different person from the sovereigns of constituent states.